-The King’s Arms in Dorchester Reopens After Stunning RenovationThursday, September 17th, 2020
+The King’s Arms Reopens After Stunning RenovationThursday, September 17th, 2020

 The highly anticipated reopening of The King’s Arms in Dorchester has arrived in style.
 Having been acquired by Stay Original in 2016, the historic venue has undergone a major renovation with a spacious ground floor bar and restaurant.